All Episodes

 I really don't.

-He said he now he did say it to Obama's face.
+Now, he did say it to Obama's face.

-That's something that hasn't happened, other than when Paul Ryan did it in a budget meeting that nobody saw.
+That's something that hasn't happened other than when Paul Ryan did it in a budget meeting that nobody saw.

 Prayer breakfast, everybody saw that.